MJ-AZN/Nichijou-daily-schedule/README.md

 ## Description

-A work day scheduler application to keep track of your daily tasks during the typical work day hours.
+An application to help schedule your day-to-day life!

 # Installtion